 To be considered for continued financial aid eligibility, students may submit an appeal in cases where there have been extenuating circumstances beyond the student's control which prevented him/her from meeting Financial Aid SAP requirements.
 Examples include the death of a close relative, change of major, a serious injury or an illness.
-Appeals may be submitted on-line at: https://fa.ue.ucsc.edu/SAPAPPEAL
+Appeals may be submitted on-line via the link on the corresponding To-Do List (e.g. Financial Aid GPA Below Minimum).